chnl2024cc/short5/COOLIFY_DEPLOYMENT.md

 # Coolify Deployment Guide

-This guide explains how to deploy the Short-Video Platform on Coolify using the provided `docker-compose.coolify.yaml` configuration.
+This guide explains how to deploy the Short5 Platform on Coolify using the provided `docker-compose.coolify.yaml` configuration.

 ## Prerequisites